Deep Privacy Funnel Model: From a Discriminative to a Generative Approach with an Application to Face Recognition: Acknowledgement

 \subsubsection{Accuracy ($\mathsf{Acc}$)}

-Accuracy is a fundamental metric that provides a holistic view of a face recognition system's performance.
-It encompasses both the $\mathsf{TMR}$ and the $\mathsf{FMR}$ by considering the correct and incorrect identifications collectively.
-Accuracy is calculated by dividing the total number of correct verifications (true positives and true negatives) by the total number of verification attempts (all cases).
+Accuracy measures the proportion of correct verification decisions over all attempts.
+It is computed as the ratio of correct decisions, i.e., true positives and true negatives, to the total number of verification attempts:

-High accuracy values indicate a robust system with a low rate of both false positives and false negatives.
-Achieving a high accuracy rate is typically the primary objective in face recognition applications, as it ensures that the system correctly identifies genuine users while minimizing the likelihood of unauthorized access.
+A higher accuracy indicates that the system makes fewer incorrect decisions overall.
+However, accuracy should be interpreted with care, especially when the numbers of genuine and impostor attempts are imbalanced.
+For this reason, $\mathsf{TMR}$ and $\mathsf{FMR}$ are often more informative in biometric verification settings.